 It’s been a long, long year of COVID-19-imposed restrictions, including sheltering in place and continued social distancing — and for many people, no in-person socializing has meant no dating and no sex.
-With vaccinations rolling out just in time for warmer weather, though, experts predict a spike in summer sexual activity — and with it, an increase in sexually transmitted diseases (STDs).
+With vaccinations rolling out just in time for warmer weather, though, experts predict a spike in summer sexual activity — and with it, an increase in sexually transmitted infections (STIs), formerly referred to as STDs.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy